Emma Kirchner: Early life, education and influences in Leipzig

 There was a photographic studio in the Große Fleischergasse, the street where Kirchner's mother ran her tailor's shop.
 Not far away at Burgstraße 8, Europe's first professional woman photographer, Bertha Wehnert-Beckmann, like Kirchner the daughter of a tailor, ran her photographic studio.
 Beckmann had previously worked in Dresden and travelled as a self employed photographer, opening her studio in 1843 with daguerreotypist Eduard Wehnert who she then married.
 By 1847 Wehnert-Beckmann was widowed and ran her Leipzig studio with employees.
 From 1849 to 1851 she worked in New York in her own successful photo studio on Broadway, then on her return to Leipzig, she bought a property in a good residential area and had a house with a studio built.
 Researchers assume that Emma Kirchner received her training as a photographer from Wehnert-Beckmann, but there is no definitive evidence for this.

 In 1849, the writer and women's rights activist Louise Otto-Peters founded and published the women's political weekly Frauen-Zeitung in Leipzig until she was effectively banned from the profession by the Lex Otto (the colloquial term for the twelfth paragraph of the press law of the Kingdom of Saxony of 14 March 1851, which prohibited women in Saxony from publishing or co-editing newspapers.
 The law was named after Otto-Peters and was introduced specifically for her case).
 Otto-Peters lived permanently in Leipzig from 1860 and published the socially critical novel Neue Bahnen in 1864, in which she addressed the problems of a working, single woman.
 The novel's lead character received training from an independent photographer with her own studio.
-Whilst there is no definitive evidence of Kirchner's training or professional photograpic activity in Leipzig, she is thought to have learned the photographic craft during this time, as well as the basic knowledge of running a business.
+Whilst there is no definitive evidence of Kirchner's training or professional photographic activity in Leipzig, she is thought to have learned the photographic craft during this time, as well as the basic knowledge of running a business.
 When Kirchner moved to the Netherlands, she declared her profession as a photographer upon arrival, and opened her photo studio shortly after.